The FDA is warning 21 online pharmacies to stop selling certain prescription opioid drugs to people in the U.S.

 While the move against these rogue sites selling tramadol is good, it seemed incongruous with the narrative of fighting fentanyl.
 Fentanyl has been the rallying cry for an Internet shakedown against tech giants, like Facebook and Google.
 For instance, fentanyl is the only opioid mentioned in this letter from several senators to Google, asking it to voluntarily censor its search results to remove websites that sell it.

 We support the FDA stopping online sales of addictive prescription drugs (whether FDA-approved or not, tramadol or fentanyl) without a prescription because the practice is dangerous to patient safety and fuels the opioid crisis.
-Now, we hope they go after the source of the crisis: the drug companies.Tagged with: fentanyl, opioids, tarbell, tramadol, warning letters
+Now, we hope they go after the source of the crisis: the drug companies.Tagged with: Enforcement, fentanyl, opioids, tramadol, warning letters